janreynevado/gettingandcleaningdata/CodeBook.md

 The set of variables that were estimated from these signals are:

-*Items in bold are the only variables that are kept for this project.*
+*Note: Items in bold are the only variables that were kept for this project.*

 * **mean(): Mean value**
 * **std(): Standard deviation**